 The Museum of Natural History, located in Roger Williams Park, is Rhode Island’s only natural history museum and is home to the state’s only public planetarium.
-For more than a century the museum has served as a unique educational, scientific and cultural resource by offering exciting exhibitions, workshops, and presentations that provide ways for children and families to learn about our world and its people.
+For more than a century, the museum has served as a unique educational, scientific and cultural resource by offering exciting exhibits and programming that provide ways for children and families to learn about our world and its people.

 Circle of the Sea: Re-Visited and Re-Imagined

-The Circle of the Sea exhibit, showcasing the museum’s diverse holdings from Oceania – with an astonishingly extreme make-over.
-The exhibit has an array of objects such as those used in daily life for cooking, clothing, fishing, and seafaring- most of which have never been publicly viewed.
-It also features the major addition of natural history from the region: ornately feathered Birds-of-Paradise, gigantic seabirds and mollusk shells, colorful corals and volcanic geology so pivotal to the Pacific.
-A visit to Circle of the Sea: Revisited and Re-imagined promises to be a virtual South Seas tropical adventure without even leaving home.
+Showcases the museum’s diverse holdings from Oceania.
+The exhibit has an array of objects such as those used in daily life for cooking, clothing, fishing, and seafaring.
+It also features natural history from the region: ornately feathered Birds-of-Paradise, gigantic seabirds and mollusk shells, colorful corals and volcanic geology so pivotal to the Pacific.

 The exhibit was made possible through major funding support from the Rhode Island Council for the Humanities, an independent state affiliate of the National Endowment for the Humanities.
 Special thanks to Kirsten Vacca, Guest Curator, for her contributions and expertise.